sotechnology/bedrock/README.md

 16. add a new user to sotech aws account
 17. add user key and key secret to wp config (details in amazon web services plugin)

+## Mail service

+# sendgrid
+1. install the sendgrid plugin
+2. add the sendgrid addon to the heroku directory
+3. retrieve the sendgrid credentials and add them to the sendgrid wordpress plugin